 New players must be able to swim at least 250 yards (10 laps of a standard length pool) unassisted, before joining us.
 Being comfortable and capable in the water is a safety requirement.

 Our mission is to train and compete at the national and international level, but we have a wide range of skill and interest levels and encourage beginners to join us.

 I'm a new player, how do I get started?

 Fill out our signup form, and then show up to practice with a towel and swimsuit, we'll help you with the rest.

 New players play for free for their first few practices.
 Regular players are asked to pay dues on a per practice or quarterly (3 month) schedule.
 The cost varies depending on our current pool and insurance rates among other factors.
 Expect to pay somewhere between $10-$30 per practice.

 What equipment do I need?

-We have a limited set of spare gear for new players.
-Eventually you will need at least the following: A set of water polo caps (black / white colors), fins, a mask and a snorkel.
+We have limited spare gear for new players.
+Eventually you will need at least the following: A set of swim suits (one light, one dark), a set of water polo caps (light/dark), fins, a mask and a snorkel.
 See our equipment page for details.

 Do I have to wear a tight swimsuit (Speedo)?